catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

     * `fSst{number}`
     * `fVip{number}`
     * Plus a folder with `unindexed subjects`.
+    In the `session.mat` the subject name apperas as `fCamk` so I could check if that's the case for the sessions with non-standard name.

 * Is this a typo one the figure 1:
     > (M) Group results for five cells from five anesthetized rats (green) and five cells from four head-fixed mice (pink).